DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_20_first-keys.md

 On each information package, write a short instruction for how to access the funds.
 Something like this:

-`The ultimate hodl guide Github, multi-sig 2 of 3`
+`The Hodl Guide Github, multi-sig 2 of 3`

 That should give enough information for someone else to do a search online for how to retrieve funds in case of an emergency.